 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 Creed.
 The name alone is enough to elicit hyper devotion and debate among its fans that sometimes borders on the religious.
 Founded in 1760, the Paris-based niche fragrance house is a father-and-son business that has created numerous successful fragrances through the generations.

 There’s no shortage of standout Creed fragrances (Aventus, anyone?), but if you were to insist on one that captures what the brand is all about, it would have to be the evocatively named Creed Green Irish Tweed EDP, which was released in 1985.

-The sleek matt black flacon is instantly recognisable.
+The sleek matt black flacon is instantly recognizable.
 It features the iconic Creed logo and the name of the fragrance in black.
-The only colour present on the bottle is the gold insignia on top of the cap.
+The only color present on the bottle is the gold insignia on top of the cap.

 In contrast, the fragrance is presented in a white box (all Creed fragrances come in this standard white box) that also features black, gold and silver.